seanivore/claud-grants/GRANTME.md

 Engagement in the tokenized realm rains down on users when they certify their MCP builds with the neo-modern copyright, an NFT, which tracks their unique UI even as it is pulled into builds of tools and agents.
 That same user engagement is the mechanism that enables automated curation and ranking of the best tools for any job. **This is DAO tooling reimagined** - governance through natural use patterns rather than artificial voting mechanisms.
 The rewards are endless when a like-minded community actively shares and learns from one another in a public, decentralized, and transparent space where other users can see, learn, model behavior, find role models, mentors, and of course, employment.

 Carefully planned tokenomics take usage rewards a step further towards what we'd strive to make the norm for shared application design: Users are literally fiscally rewarded for being a productive member of society.
 This is a stark FYI to newcomers of decentralized thinking pulled in from the AI world.
-When it clicks that the same place they doomscroll all day could literally pay them for using their apps too, your whole world view shifts. **This creates education through direct experience** - learning blockchain concepts through actual participation.
+When it clicks that the same place they doom-scroll all day could literally pay them for using their apps too, your whole world view shifts. **This creates education through direct experience** - learning blockchain concepts through actual participation.

 Enter: Solana and its network that has been proving the full might that pennies-per-transaction can provide while sending more than one user and token to the moon.
 Solana is the network of choice for both the technologically minded and true decentralization lovers.
 It's for this reason it makes up the best and brightest of those intersecting spaces today.
 This is the perfect spot for $CLAUD to plant their roots along with their pragmatic protocol that designs in more room that will ever be necessary to keep up with evolving technology and user demands. **We're leveraging Solana's efficiency to build developer tooling that scales** - sub-second validations and rewards distribution even with thousands of concurrent users.